yellowbrickcode/ybc-public-site/src/posts/all-of-the-problems-how-i-stay-sane.md

 I personally think the framework can be useful in lots of applications.
 It's definitely not just useful for new startups or new projects.
 It could be helpful even in well established software projects.
 I don't believe it's usefulness is limited to the technical world either.

-So using this framework is how I stay sane in a world of disorder.
+So using this framework is how I stay calm in a world of disorder.
 I don't panic, I categorise the problem and that helps me stay calm.
 When I look at a problem and have no idea how to solve it, I know it's fine because it's not in the simple domain yet.
 I just need to work on it until it gets there.